-They offer similar program with their whiskeys.
-Guests can taste through roughly a dozen in house aged whiskeys featuring distinct flavor profiles ranging from “sweet corn, cut hay” to “toasted coconut, imperial stout.”
-You can create your own master blend and have it bottled and live like any of the other Super Bowl winning Tampa Bay Buccaneer ballers do.
-I suggest not letting Gronk toss your 1 litre bottle as it is about as rare as the Lombardi trophy is, and would definitely make a bigger mess if dropped.
+They offer a similar program with their whiskeys.
+Guests can taste through roughly a dozen in-house aged whiskeys featuring distinct flavor profiles ranging from “sweet corn, cut hay” to “toasted coconut, imperial stout.”
+You can create your own master blend and have it bottled and live like any of the other Super Bowl-winning Tampa Bay Buccaneer ballers do.
+I suggest not letting Gronk toss your 1 liter bottle as it is about as rare as the Lombardi trophy is, and would definitely make a bigger mess if dropped.

 The whiskeys show the creativity of the Dark Door Spirits.
 Their “Spirit of the IPA” whiskey is a bipolar beverage.
-Guests either love it or hate it- there is no in between.
+Guests either love it or hate it- there is no in-between.
 Matt describes it as the ultimate “Florida Whiskey.”
 The whiskey you want to take to the beach when you don’t feel like drinking a lot of beer.
 They actually take an IPA beer from a local brewery and distill it into a whiskey.
-This distillate is blended and barreled with an already aged corn whiskey or bourbon.
+This distillate is blended and barreled with an already-aged corn whiskey or bourbon.
 They start with barrels from Buffalo Trace distillery, which are then sent to the folks at Calusa Brewing in Sarasota (great place btw) where they create a bourbon cask ale.
-The used casks are returned to Dark Door Spirits and the whiskey is added to the still wet ale-aged barrels.
-The resulting product is a confounding drink that tastes like a whiskey going down, and an IPA when you exhale.
-Almost like a single glass whiskey and chaser.
+The used casks are returned to Dark Door Spirits and the whiskey is added to the still-wet ale-aged barrels.
+The resulting product is a confounding drink that tastes like whiskey going down, and an IPA when you exhale.
+Almost like a single-glass whiskey and chaser.

 Their Spirit of the Oak captures the caramel and vanilla sweetness that comes from being aged in properly toasted oak barrels and having a very high (74%) corn mash.
 Like most of their offerings, it stands on its own as a sipping whiskey, but would be excellent in cocktails.